dev-formata-io/stof/README.md

 ![Alt](https://repobeats.axiom.co/api/embed/efbc3324d289ccfb6d7825c840491d10ea1d5260.svg "Repobeats analytics image")

 ## Overview
-Stof is a unified data format that works seamlessly with other formats to bridge the gap between static data and programmable documents.
+A unified data-logic format that works seamlessly with other formats to bridge the gap between static data and programmable documents.

-It is based on an "Everything as Data" model, in which fields, functions, PDFs, images, binaries, or any other type of data are neatly combined, while keeping single-document simplicity and portability.
+Based on an "Everything as Data" approach, in which fields, functions, PDFs, images, binaries, or any other type of data are neatly combined, while keeping single-document simplicity and portability.

 This provides many benefits:
 - Write data once, use it everywhere, in any format
 - Sandboxed logic + execution in your data (as data)
 - Send functions over APIs
 - Doesn't need a large ecosystem to work
-- Format-agnostic (JSON, YAML, TOML, PDF, binary, etc.)
+- Format-agnostic (works with JSON, YAML, TOML, PDF, binaries, etc.)

 ### Example Use-Cases
 - Smart configs with validation and logic